National

 2 – In the case provided for in the previous paragraph, the entity competent to investigate the respective administrative offense proceedings may require the advertiser to present evidence of the material accuracy of the factual data contained in the advertisement.”

-Article 19 of the same law assigns supervision powers to ASAE; and article 21 determines that “violation of the provisions of articles 4 to 12 constitutes a serious economic offense, punishable under the terms of Legal Regime for Economic Administrative Offenses (RJCE). "
+Article 19 of the same law assigns the responsibility for inspection to ASAE; while Article 21 stipulates that "violation of the provisions of Articles 4 to 12 constitutes a serious economic offense, punishable under the terms of..."
+Legal Regime for Economic Administrative Offenses (RJCE). "

-Depending on the nature and severity of the action and the measures taken by the offender to mitigate the faults, whether it is a recurring practice or not and the size of the advertising company, among others, fines can range from 500 Euros to 90 thousand Euros; or up to 2 million Euros if “information on the offender's annual turnover is not available”.
-If there is more than one agent, everyone is responsible and subject to the same sanctions.
+Depending on the nature and severity of the action, the measures taken by the offender to mitigate the offenses, whether it is a recurring practice or not, or the size of the advertising company, among other aspects, fines can range from 500 Euros to 90 Euros — or up to 2 million Euros if “information on the offender's annual turnover is not available”.
+If there is more than one agent, all are responsible and subject to the same penalties.

 One of the RTP news of December 2023 informed that, only in that year, “The Directorate-General for Consumers (DGC) inspected 2.583 advertising messages in digital media, (…) which resulted in the imposition of 180.000 euros in fines, mainly for misleading advertising”.

-This same entity, the DGC, which aims to protect consumers, on its website identifies this type of advertising as advertising “'miracle' goods or services, which exploit the credulity, superstition and fear of the recipients – these being “mostly presented as having guaranteed effects on the well-being and health of potential consumers, allowing the treatment of, among other diseases, obesity and sexual dysfunctions, altering physical characteristics and appearance, without any scientific proof being presented for this. ” Keep this in mind.
+The same entity, the DGC, which aims to protect consumers, identifies this type of advertising on its website as that which advertises "miraculous goods or services that exploit the credulity, superstition, and fear of recipients – most of which are presented as having guaranteed effects on the well-being and health of potential consumers, allowing them to treat, among other diseases, obesity and sexual dysfunctions, and alter physical characteristics and appearance, without any scientific proof being presented."

 “Institutions are always passing the buck to each other”